-The demand for registered nurses will see a 24 percent increase: about 3,400 R.N.s will need to be hired for new posts and to replace those who leave the field.
-And Hawaii will see strong competition for those nurses: the top five states needing the largest numbers of nurses are all in the West.
-Physicians and surgeons will see 17 percent growth and will hire 600 health practitioners for new and replacement positions.
-Pharmacists will log growth of 24 percent, and will hire 500 in the decade leading up to 2012.
-Physical therapists will see a 31 percent increase in their ranks, with some 200 being hired for new and replacement positions.
-Hawaii will also experience increased demand for new occupational therapists and other health practitioners.
+The demand for registered nurses will see a 37 percent increase: about 7,100 R.N.s will need to be hired for new posts and to replace those who leave the field.
+And New Mexico will see strong competition for those nurses: the top five states needing the largest numbers of nurses are all in the West.
+Physician assistants will see a 51 percent increase in their ranks, with some 400 being hired for new and replacement positions.
+Pharmacists will log growth of 44 percent, while physical therapists will experience a 42 percent increase.
+New Mexico will also experience a strong demand for new occupational therapists and other health practitioners.
 One reason for the increase: the aging of the state's population.
-Hawaii is seeing rapid growth in its older population: in 2003, 18 percent, or over 224,000, of its citizens were over 60.
+New Mexico is seeing rapid growth in its older population: in 2003, 16 percent, or over 306,000, of its citizens were over 60.

 Two other essential professionals, managers and teachers, will also see a large number of hires in the decade leading up to 2012, due to new job creation and the need for replacement workers.
-Some 4,500 new jobs will be created for managers of all types - from CEOs and operations managers to supervisors.
+Some 12,200 new jobs will be created for managers of all types - from CEOs and operations managers to supervisors.
 Large numbers of teachers at every level from kindergarten through college will be needed.
-At the primary and secondary levels, over 3,100 new jobs will be created, with the biggest chunk (1,210) slated for elementary school teachers.
+At the primary and secondary levels, more than 6,000 new jobs will be created, with the biggest chunk (over 2,000) slated for elementary school teachers.
 Over 2,000 new slots in postsecondary education are projected to open up during the decade.
-In all, some 10,700 hires will have to be made to cover all of education's new job openings and retirements.
+In all, some 15,300 hires will have to be made to cover all of education's new job openings and retirements.

-As Hawaii's economy changes, so do the kinds of jobs available to Hawaiians.
+As New Mexico's economy changes, so do the kinds of jobs available to New Mexicans.
 The projections indicate that plenty of jobs will be available for those without formal training beyond high school.
-However, wages in the sectors hiring those workers - retail sales and food service will be top employers - fall significantly below the statewide mean (\$37,400 a year), and many positions don't provide even a living wage.
-Over the next several years, workers who have the most education and training will have the best opportunity for high-paying jobs in growing sectors.
+However, wages in the sectors hiring those workers - retail sales and food service will be top employers - fall significantly below the statewide mean (\$33,004 a year), and many positions don't provide even a living wage.
+Over the next several years, workers who have the most education and training will have the best opportunity for highpaying jobs in growing sectors.
 In addition, a number of professions requiring education beyond the bachelor's degree are expected to see moderate to strong growth (see Table 2).